swiftlang/swift/docs/Resilience.rst

 * it is a tuple type and all of its component types exist on the deployment, or

-* it is a struct, class, or union type and it does not have an [available] attribute with a later version for a matching platform name.
+* it is a struct, class, or enum type and it does not have an [available] attribute with a later version for a matching platform name.

 It is an interface change for an exported type to gain an [available] attribute.